Alps Hiking: Switzerland, Italy & France

 - Physical intensity: 3 out of 5

-- Hike 6.5 miles along a section of Stage 5 of the Tour du Mont Blanc with a guide and your group.
+- Hike a section of the legendary Tour du Mont Blanc trail, with the option to add a short extension for additional climbing.

 - Stop for lunch at a mountain rifugio (“refuge”) serving hearty local food like fontina cheese and polenta with meat.